Mosibi/tesladata/README.md

 Edit the file `config.yaml`, the entries should be self-explanatory.

 # Installation
 Clone this repo and install `teslajon` from https://github.com/gglockner/teslajson and follow the 'Installation' part.
-Then run `pip -r requirements.txt` in the tesladata directory to install the rest of the Python requirements.
+Then run `pip install -r requirements.txt` in the tesladata directory to install the rest of the Python requirements.

 Run `make install` to install Tesladata on your system and start the poller service with the command `systemctl start tesladata-poller.service`